 Work can be a good thing for people with depression but it can also be a source of stress.

-Work can help your depression.
-This can depend on the severity of your depression and your working environment.
-However it can also be a source of stress for people and bad working environments can be a cause of depression.
-This is exacerbated at the moment when many employers are making cuts and redundancies.
+Work can help your depression depending on the severity of your symptoms and the nature of your working environment.
+However, work can also be a source of stress for people and bad working environments can be a cause of depression.

 The benefits of working with depression

 While most people work because they need the money, there are other benefits to working when you have depression:

 - It gives your day structure and something to focus on.
 Basically, it gets you out of bed in the morning.

 - It is social and creates opportunities for talking with other people.

 - It gives you a sense of achievement.

 But full-time paid work might not be the best option for you, especially if you’re going back to work.
 Think about different ways of working – part-time, job-sharing, voluntary work, temping, working from home for some of the time or being self-employed.